Tracardi/tracardi-api/manual/en/docs/flow/actions/hubspot_get_company_action.md

 ## Outputs
 This plugin returns response from HubSpot API on port **response**, or optional error info on port **error** if one occurs.

-Warning: although the plugin updates a contact, HubSpotAPI sometimes returns an unknown error.

 ## HubSpot app
 Firstly, you need to [create an app](https://legacydocs.hubspot.com/docs/faq/how-do-i-create-an-app-in-hubspot) in